NORTH SPRINGS COUNSELING

 I was a biology major in college, and am now a Certified Brain Health Coach through the Amen Clinics.
 Dr. Daniel Amen, founder of the Amen Clinics, states, “You are your best self when your brain is working at its best . . . if your brain is struggling, you are struggling”.
 I use the same bio-psycho-socio-spiritual “whole person” approach endorsed in Luke 2:52 and at the Amen Clinics.

-I am married with adult children and grandchildren, and enjoy spending time with family and close friends.
+I have adult children and grandchildren, and enjoy spending time with family and close friends.
 I am also honored to be a member of the 1976 SEC Champion and Peach Bowl Champion Kentucky Wildcats Football Team.

 JONATHAN BUTLER, LMFT

 For couples this is usually practiced from an Emotionally Focused Therapy (EFT) perspective.
-To understand more about Emotionally Focused Therapy you can go to the EFT website.
+To understand more about Emotionally Focused Therapy, go to the EFT website.
 You can also purchase Hold Me Tight or Created for Connection to gain more insight.

-When connecting with individuals/families we look at the false narratives that can create a false sense of self and help move toward a true sense of self.
+When connecting with individuals/families we explore the false narratives that can create a false sense of self and help move toward a true sense of self.
 This is done through aspects of Narrative therapy, Bowenian therapy, and Cognitive Behavioral therapy.

 I received a Master’s degree in Marriage and Family Therapy from Campbellsville University.
 Additionally, I am a trained Trust Based Relationship Intervention Practitioner (TBRI®), an Enneagram Facilitator (Crosspoint Ministries), and a Prepare and Enrich Facilitator.

-When not connecting with me you will probably find me running, playing board games, reading, or coaching youth sports.
+Outside of the office you’ll probably find me running, playing board games, reading, or coaching my kids sports teams.

 CHRIS CHMIELEWSKI, LMFT